Step-by-Step DIY Pantry Shelves Tutorial to Create a Custom Pantry That Fits Your Needs! How to Build a Pantry in Your Home.

 1 1″ x 2″ x 8′ board

-Then cut your 2″x 2″ into lengths to go along the back wall of the pantry.
+Then cut your 2″x 2″ into lengths to line the back wall of the pantry.
 Using a level and a stud finder, screw them straight into the studs using the 3″ screws.

-We were able to cut a length to span the entire back of our pantry wall and the excess piece that was cut off was nearly the perfect fit for our side shelves on the one side.
+We were able to cut a length to span the entire back of our pantry wall, and the excess piece that was cut off was nearly the perfect fit for our side shelves on the one side.

-Starting with your bottom shelf, place it on the back and side brackets and nail into those supports using your nail gun.
+Starting with your bottom shelf, place it on the back and side brackets and nail into those supports using a nail gun.
 Work your way up the pantry, securing each of the back shelves.